DALL-E Can Now ‘Paint’ Outside Of Artworks, Taking You Behind The Canvas

 Thus far, DALL-E has been doing something called Inpainting, in which it predicts elements of an artwork to complete a picture.
 Outpainting is Inpainting’s new partner, and it unfolds a world we, as art purveyors, were once not privy to.

 This changes everything for the world of AI-generated art.
-Images can now be transformed into expansive, high-res artworks at any aspect ratio.
+Images can now betransformed into expansive, high-res artworks at any aspect ratio.
 This builds upon the AI’s latest journey, which surpasses just creating a simple image and instead works to allow artists to produce pieces of any scale.

 Outpainting, according to OpenAI, takes into account the light, shadows, colors, and textures of the original picture before recreating one in its own vision.